DihanWanasinghe/Airbus_Seat_Management_System/README.md

 ## Air Bus Seat Management System

-This is a project mainly focuses on
+This is a project mainly focused on

 -Java array use cases
 -Java conditional and iterative loops